TALLIS Futures

 Year 8: Inform

-In this year, students will come to know about a range of progression routes, job families and potential careers related to options choices for GCSE subject areas.
-They will understand the benefits of making good choices and for the right reasons, identifying role models in areas of interest and studying their career paths.
+Students will understand the benefits of making good choices and for the right reasons, identifying role models in areas of interest and studying their career paths.
 A key lesson of this year is about how to keep their options open.
 Activities include:

 - Choices Community Day